Silent staff: 5 BIG reasons we need to be engaging front-line or non-desk employees

 #2: They – and you – are at risk if they’re uninformed

-If you have front-line staff who aren’t aware of changes in policy, who don’t know risks that have been identified and could have implications for their roles, or simply haven’t signed that latest compliance document, you’re vulnerable to everything from expensive inefficiencies to health and safety incidents, legal action, and more.
+If you have front-line staff who aren’t aware of changes in policy, who don’t know risks that have been identified and could have implications for their roles or who simply haven’t signed that latest compliance document, you’re vulnerable to everything from expensive inefficiencies to health and safety incidents, legal action, and more.

 Non-compliance costs, including fines, business disruption and losses in productivity and revenue, cost around $14.82 million annually on average.